xgi-org/xgi/CODE_OF_CONDUCT.md

 ## Attributions

-This Code of Conduct was forked from the code of conduct from the [Python Software Foundation](https://www.python.org/psf/conduct/) and the Manim community and adapted by the Hypergraph Community.
+This Code of Conduct was forked from the code of conduct from the [Python Software Foundation](https://www.python.org/psf/conduct/) and the Manim community and adapted by the XGI Community.